hulk1110/spring-security/README.md

 key cards and bagdes
 access token device

-We can have combination of botg Knowledge as well as possession based authentication.
+We can have combination of both Knowledge as well as possession based authentication.
 This is also known as Multi Factor Authentication.

 2.Authorization(can user do this?):